-At March 31, 2013, we have non-controlling equity investments or commitments in thirteen LLCs which own medical office buildings ("MOBs").
-As of March 31, 2013, we accounted for: (i) twelve of these LLCs on an unconsolidated basis pursuant to the equity method since they are not variable interest entities, and; (ii) one of these LLCs (Palmdale Medical Properties) on a consolidated basis, as discussed below, since it is considered to be a variable interest entity where we are the primary beneficiary by virtue of its master lease with a subsidiary of Universal Health Services, Inc. ("UHS"), a related party to us.
+At June 30, 2013, we have non-controlling equity investments or commitments in thirteen jointly-owned LLCs which own medical office buildings ("MOBs").
+As of June 30, 2013, we accounted for: (i) twelve of these LLCs on an unconsolidated basis pursuant to the equity method since they are not variable interest entities, and; (ii) one of these LLCs (Palmdale Medical Properties) on a consolidated basis, as discussed below, since it was considered to be a variable interest entity where we were the primary beneficiary by virtue of its master lease with a subsidiary of Universal Health Services, Inc. ("UHS"), a related party to us.
+Effective July 1, 2013, the master lease with the subsidiary of UHS expired and this LLC is no longer considered a variable interest entity and will therefore be accounted for in our financial statements on an unconsolidated basis pursuant to the equity method.